How to Sleep With Lower Back Pain: The Best Positions to Try

 How to Choose the Best Pillow for Lower Back Pain

 In general, using the best pillow for each sleeping position is recommended.
-This section discusses explicitly which pillows are effective at reducing lower back pain.
+This section discusses explicitly which pillows are helpful at reducing lower back pain.

 -